Death toll rises to 26 in protests in Indonesia's Papua

-People gather as shops burn in the background during a protest in Wamena in Papua province, Indonesia, Monday, Sept 23, 2019.
-Hundreds of protesters in Indonesia's restive Papua province set fire to homes and ... more

-JAKARTA, Indonesia (AP) — The death toll from violent protests in Indonesia's restive Papua province has risen to 26 after several bodies were found under burned buildings.
+JAKARTA, Indonesia (AP) — The death toll from violent protests in Indonesia's restive Papua province has risen to 26 after several bodies were found under burned buildings, officials said Tuesday.

 An angry mob torched local government buildings, shops and homes and set fire to cars and motorbikes in Papua province's Wamena city on Monday in a protest by hundreds of people sparked by rumors that a teacher insulted an indigenous student.